d-vogel/qmk_firmware/keyboards/simpleDial/readme.md

 This is a very simple volume/play-pause dial using a rotary encoder with push-button.
 The encoder is integrated in the regular matrix by connecting it in an unusual way.

 The encoder used is a generic one from Amazon.
-The pins one the PCB are identified as folowing:
+The pins on the PCB are identified as follows:
 - `VCC`
 - `GND`
 - `CLK` : quadrature encoder clock signal, pulled-up.